-In this blog I explore post-growth work duirng my 4-year postdoctoral research project that started in January 2017 and is funded by Nessling Foundation and Kone Foundation.
-This blog follows my path during the project, but also functions as a platform to write about my own work as a self-employed researcher.
+In this outlet I explore post-growth economy, work and livelihoods duirng my 4-year postdoctoral research project that started in January 2017 and is funded by Nessling Foundation and Kone Foundation.
+This space documents my path during the project, but also functions as a platform to write about my own work as a self-employed researcher.

 The official title of my project is